Requirements for Year-End Awards

 Important: We will have a volunteer sign-up sheet at these events.
 You need to sign in with a start time and sign out when you have finished volunteering.
 The board member who is organizing the event will be able to direct you to or provide you with the sign-up sheet that day.

 Another option is to volunteer to serve as a member of the Parker Trail Riders board!
 Board members, by virtue of the behind-the-scenes work they have to do, are exempt from volunteer requirements for their year-end awards.
 All board positions are one year terms and become open at the end of the PTR year.
 Nominations for prospective board members are due in October with elections in November.
-Both nominations and elections take place at the regular monthly membership meeting that month.

 How Many Volunteer Hours Do You Need?